 It would be of great convenience to be able to sort geometry features within QGIS.
 A potential solution for this is to add a field in Layer Properties > General, beneath Subset (aka "SQL where clause").
 This could be a simple text field "SQL order clause" that gets inserted into the SQL statement when requesting data.

-#2 Updated by Mike Toews about 8 years ago
+#2 Updated by Mike Toews over 8 years ago

 Replying to [comment:1 gsherman]:

 Why is it important what order the features are drawn?

 This is important for data that happens to pile up in the same or similar place.
 I can think up two good examples: